mshende-project/Recurring-Deposit-App/readme.md

 Laravel: "5.7"

 ## Setup
-* To run this project install laravel locally and clone the repository.
+* To run this project install clone repository and serve project.
 * Import "rd_test.sql" file - exists in SQL folder of the project.